Anthony Housefather: Israel advocacy

 In May 2018, Housefather distanced himself from his own government and strongly disagreed with Justin Trudeau, when he made a statement that condemned the Israeli military for using excessive force against unarmed civilians and called for an independent investigation into Israel, after an Israeli sniper shot a Canadian physician, Dr. Tarek Loubani in Gaza.
-Housefather strongly denounced any claims of not being a forceful advocator for Israel and stated that he always has been and "will continue to be a huge supporter of Israel."
+Housefather strongly denounced any claims of not being a forceful advocate for Israel and stated that he always has been and "will continue to be a huge supporter of Israel."
 Housefather characterizes himself as one of the most prominent Israeli advocates in Parliament, and reiterated his loyalty to his constituents as well as Canada's Jewish community.

-Housefather, as a lone dissident in the Liberal Party, voted against his own party-pushed bill, Bill C-13, aimed at "moderniz[ing] the Official Languages Act," according to the National Post.
-Citing concerns about English-speakers in Quebec, Housefather was the sole MP to vote 'No' to the bill, in a 301-to-1 vote.

 Housefather is a member of the Canada-Israel Interparliamentary group.
 Following the start of the Israeli war on Gaza in October 2023, Housefather travelled to Israel and took photos with former Israeli Prime Minister Naftali Bennett.
 On January 19, 2024, Housefather appeared on CBC's Power and Politics and stated that Canada should categorically reject South Africa's genocide claim against Israel while saying that Israel was merely "defending itself".